KSherrell/pipeline-pigging-ops-fullstack-capstone-project/README.md

 ## Introduction

-This application will replace the current Pigging History and Schedule, an Excel workbook that contains the history of pigging activities of over 120 pipelines.
-This document is also used to create a daily Pigging Schedule.
+The Pigging Report is an Excel workbook I created which contains several different types of data: the pigging histories of the pipelines, the pigging schedule, the operators' daily field reports, and the pipeline debris trending reports.
+It also contains information about each pipeline, such as pipe size, valve types, and acceptable pigs.
+This report is very time-consuming to manage, modify, and update as all of the work of managing it is done maually -- whether I am copy/pasting information from 6 different daily field reports into the master workbook or copy/paste/clear contents/resetting formulas each month to create a new record.
+The process for adding new pipelines to the report is clumsy and fractionated, requiring data, links, and formulas to be updated in many places each time a pipeline is added to the report.

 The pigging report and schedule is completed in three parts every day:

-Part 1: Individual Daily Reports are completed by Pipeline Operators and sent to me via email.
-These Daily Reports are in Excel format and contain a few formulas and drop down menus to make the Daily reports easier for the operators to use.
+Part 1: Individual Daily Reports (in Excel format) are completed by Pipeline Operators and sent to me via email.

-Part 2: The Daily Reports are compiled into one master Daily Report (by manually copying/pasting data), which is stored as a page in the Pigging History workbook.
+Part 2: Every morning, the Daily Reports are compiled into one master Daily Report for that date, which is stored as a page in the Pigging History workbook.

-Part 3: The Pigging Schedule is sent out each day to a mailing list of schedule viewers.
+Part 3: The Pigging Schedule is created and sent out each day via email to a mailing list which includes Production Foremen, Managers, and Contractors.

+Although the Pigging Report has evolved and become more user-friendly over the years, it is still more frenemy than friend.

+This application will replace the current Pigging Report, helping our team be more effficient by saving time managing the report.
+This application will also stabilize the data by reducing the number of times the data is handled (by eliminating the copy/paste cycle), by standardizing data input (e.g. using timestamps instead of manually typing the date or AM/PM), and by identifying missing information.

 ## User Stories

-This application will be utilized by five different types of users: Pipeline Operators,  Pipeline Foremen, Production Foremen, Managers, and Contractors who view the pigging schedule.
+This application will be utilized by four different types of users: Pipeline Operators,  Pipeline Foremen, Production Foremen, and Managers.

+* As a User, I want to login to so that I can utilize the application.

-- As a <b>Pipeline Operator</b>, in order to work to maintain the pipelines, I can record my daily field activities and view the pigging schedule.
+* As a Pipeline Operator, I want to record my daily field activities so that I can track my work on the pipelines.

+* As a Pipeline Operator, I want to view the pigging schedule so that I can plan my field route.

+* As a Pipeline Operator, I want to record notes about my location observations so that other operators can be aware of hazards.

+* As a Pipeline Operator, I want to record pigging exceptions (times when a pig was not launched on schedule) so that the launch schedule will remain up-to-date.

-- As a <b>Pipeline Foreman</b>, in order to keep product flowing through the pipelines, I can view the pigging history and create daily pigging schedules.
+* As a Pipeline Foreman, I want to view the debris reports so that I can adjust the pigging frequencies if necessary.

+* As a Pipeline Foreman, I want to create daily pigging schedules so that I can prioritize the tasks of the operators.

+* As a Pipeline Foreman, I want to view activity history so that I can identify missing launch and receive data.

-- As a <b>Sr. Pipeline Foreman</b>, in order to track costs and plan spending, I can trend debris and pigging activity.
+* As a Pipeline Foreman, I want to trend debris and pigging activity so that I can track costs and plan spending.

+* As a Pipeline Foreman, I want to be able to add or delete users so that I can control access to the pigging data.

+* As a Pipeline Foreman, I want to add add pipelines to the application so that I can add them to the pigging schedule.

+* As a Pipeline Foreman, I want to remove inactive pipelines from the pigging schedule so that I do not mistakenly send an operator to pig an inactive pipeline.

+* As a Pipeline Foreman, I want to be able to modify the pigging history so that I can correct mistakes.

-- As a <b>Manager</b>, in order to remain informed about my department, I can login and view the debris reports.
+* As a Manager, I want to view the debris reports so that I can remain informed about my department.

-- As a <b>Production Foreman or Contractor</b>, in order to plan field ops and aid communications, I can log in and view the pigging schedule
+* As a Production Foreman, I want to view the pigging schedule so that I can plan field operations around the scheduled pigging activities.

+## Business items (database structure)

+* user
+    * role (Pipeline Operators,  Pipeline Foremen, Production Foremen, and Managers)
+    * email (email)
+    * password (password)
+    * first name (string)
+    * last name (string)
+    * active (boolean)

+* geo areas
+    * number (integer)
+* systems
+    * name (string)
+    * geo area number (integer)
+* pipeline
+    * name of the system (string)
+    * name of the pipeline (string)
+    * launcher site name (string)
+    * receiver site name (string)
+    * size of pipeline (string)
+    * type of product (string)
+    * type/name of acceptable pigs (string)
+    * valve information (string)
+    * pigging frequency (string)

+* piggs
+    * types/name (string)
+    * size (string)

+* pigging activities
+    * pipeline name (string)
+    * exception (string)
+    * asigned user email (email)
+    * notes (string)
+    * launch timestamp (timestamp)
+    * receive timestamp (timestamp)
+    * duration in hours (integer)
+    * launcher site name (string)
+    * receiver site name (string)
+    * debries found at the receiver site (string)

+* debries collected from the pipeline
+    * pipeline name (string)
+    * receiver site name (string)
+    * type (string)
+    * weight in pounds (integer)

 ## Functionality